 The Isuzu D-Max pickup has an outstanding reputation as a reliable workhorse and has always offered buyers a great deal of choice and value.
-This second-generation D-Max, launched into the UK in 2021, takes these extremely solid foundations and builds upon them by substantially improving the interior and driving dynamics while adding class-leading levels of safety equipment.
+This second-generation D-Max takes these extremely solid foundations and builds upon them by substantially improving the interior and driving dynamics while adding class-leading levels of safety equipment.

-Compared with the previous model, the new D-Max is a significant step-change in all-round usability, but it achieves this without compromising the core attributes that make it such a successful working vehicle.
+Compared with the previous model, the 2021 D-Max is a significant step-change in all-round usability, but it achieves this without compromising the core attributes that make it such a successful working vehicle.